matteocorti/check_letsdebug/README.md

  * cURL

-To build a release you additionaly need
+To build a release you additionally need

  * bzip2
  * make